jorge-pais/jorge-pais.github.io/index.md

 Welcome to my blog.

-It is here where I write about the projects I have worked on.
+It is here where I blog about the projects I have worked on, current ones and whatever really might make sense being here.

 I'm mostly interested in electronics, computer hardware, music and open source / open hardware.